tenzir/tenzir/web/docs/operators/sources/show.md

 show operators | where transformation == true
 ```

-Show all tables and partitions at a node:
+Show all fields and partitions at a node:

 ```
-show tables
+show fields
 show partitions
 ```